ringcentral/engage-digital-api-docs/docs/interactions/index.md

 When an agent chooses to engage with a customer within a thread, they create an "intervention."
 An intervention is in many ways synonymous with a "ticket" or "case."
 An intervention remains in an open status until the agent has successfully resolved the issue and set the disposition accordingly.

+## Web Messaging

+RingCentral Engage offers a fully integrated three-in-one source called **Engage Messaging**:

+* Live Chat mode: This is a real time web chat channel.
+* Messaging mode: This is an asynchronous web chat channel.
+* Mobile mode: This is an asynchronous in-app mobile messaging solution.

+When the source is configured as messaging, the conversation histories are shared between the web and mobile channels.
+The 2 web chat channels also feature a proactive mode that allows a fine targeting of visitors being engaged.

+Learn more about creating a [web messaging channel]() so customers can interact with agents right from their browser.

 ## Engage Bots

 An Engage Bot is a specific kind of Engage integration that help developers build automated interactions.
 A bot follows this simple flow: